updated on 15 January 2021

 Conducting in-depth research into a law firm before making an application is absolutely essential – it is impossible to secure a training contract without doing so.
 Here is a guide to that much talked about, but rarely explained, concept and an explanation of why it's so important.

-Careers advisers and legal recruiters love to impress upon students the importance of doing detailed research before making training contract applications.
+Career advisers and legal recruiters love to impress upon students the importance of doing detailed research before making vacation scheme and training contract applications.
 However, where all this information is to be found is not always immediately clear.
 Read on for some advice on getting started – research really is easy when you know how.

 Why researching law firms is so important

 Detailed investigation into legal practices is vital if you're to convince legal recruiters to offer you a job.
-Law firms don’t want to read generic applications which you have clearly fired off to many potential employers, without fully understanding who they are or what they do.
+Law firms don’t want to read generic applications that you have clearly fired off to many potential employers, without fully understanding who they are and what they do.

-Second, research is vital in differentiating firms and identifying which of them are right for you.
-This means that thoroughly researching a firm is as beneficial for you as it is for the firm.
+Second, research is vital in differentiating firms and identifying which type of firm is right for you.
+And within each category, every firm is unique even though many of them look similar from the outside.
 It's hard to tell apart medium-sized commercial firms based in London, for example, until you get to know them individually, discover their USP and get a feel for their culture – all firms have subtle differences to their competitors and you will need to convey an appreciation of the specific firm you are applying to in order to be successful, and ensure that you are making the right choice.

 How to get your research started

 Now you know why doing this research is so vital, here's how to get underway…

 Kick off your investigations with us.
 The most logical starting point is the firm's LawCareers.Net (LCN) directory entry, which contains an overview of the practice and its vital statistics; including office location(s), salary, training contract application deadline, and areas of specialisation.
 A useful snapshot of the firm, this should be your first port of call as it allows you to identify quickly and easily whether this practice is a place you could imagine training.